suhasHere/moq-drafts/draft-nandakumar-moq-scenarios.md

 of experience may be lowered for a long time after a brief congestion.
 If the group duration is short, this can produce a jarring effect in which the quality of experience drops perdiodically at the tail of the group.

-# Unit of grouping tracks

-Two views:

-*  Emission (non conferencing)
-*  Multiple Emissions and their tracks into one container (conferencing A/B)

 # Handling Scalable Video Codecs